sinayanaik/pybullet_4dof/simplified_model/README.md

 - Forward kinematics calculation for planar motion
 - Inverse kinematics for target position control
 - Interactive GUI for position control
+- Circular trajectory generation and control
+- Speed control for trajectory following
 - 2D visualization using matplotlib
 - Simulation of robot motion in X-Z plane
 - Workspace demonstration